LyaminVS/HorizontalPong/README.md

 #### Critic Loss (Expected-SARSA TD Target)

 The critic learns $Q(s, a)$ via one-step TD error.
-The target uses the current policy probabilities to compute the expected next-state value:
+The target uses current policy probabilities to compute the expected next-state value:

 $$V^{\pi}(s') = \sum_{a'} \pi(a' | s') \cdot Q(s', a')$$

 $$L_{\text{critic}} = \frac{1}{B}\sum_{i=1}^{B}\left(Q(s_i, a_i) - \left[r_i + \gamma (1 - d_i) \cdot V^{\pi}(s_i')\right]\right)^2$$

-This is the Expected-SARSA formulation: instead of bootstrapping from $Q(s', a')$ for a single sampled $a'$, we take an expectation over all actions under the current policy.
-This reduces variance compared to standard SARSA while maintaining an on-policy target for the critic.
+This is the Expected-SARSA formulation: instead of bootstrapping from $Q(s', a')$ for one sampled $a'$, we take an expectation over all actions under the current policy.
+In implementation, this target is computed under `no_grad` (from the model state before the optimizer step), then used as a fixed regression target for the critic update.

 #### Actor Loss (Analytical Policy Gradient)